-The Lower uMkhomazi Bulk Water Supply Scheme (15) is the preferred option for augmenting supply on the South Coast.
-The detailed design of the scheme began in 2018 and a five year implementation programme is expected for the project.
+The Lower uMkhomazi Bulk Water Supply Scheme (17) is the preferred option for augmenting supply on the South Coast.
+The detailed design of the scheme has been completed and a five year implementation programme is expected for the project.

 REFERENCES